 The project began with a series of focus groups for battered mothers and youth and an initial evaluation of the Child Witness to Violence Project (CWVP) at the Sojourner Family Peace Center (SFPC) in Milwaukee.
 CWVP is a sequence of parallel support and education groups for victims of domestic violence and their children.
 Mothers attend groups that explore the harmful effects that witnessing intimate partner violence has on their children.
 The program seeks to increase parent’s knowledge of the effects of abuse on their children and increase their capacity to support their children’s emotional well-being.
 Children’s groups are geared towards gaining a greater understanding of what is happening between the adults in their lives and learning strategies for keeping safe when violence occurs.
 The expectation is that educational services will help children develop coping skills to lessen the effects of witnessing domestic violence.
 CWVP staff will implement changes in their program based on the initial evaluation and then participate in a final evaluation in year three of the grant.

-In fall of 2011, the Wisconsin Coalition Against Domestic Violence awarded three small two-year grants to culturally specific domestic violence programs to develop strategies for enhancing mother child relationships that are informed by both trauma and culture.
+In fall of 2011, the End Domestic Abuse Wisconsin awarded three small two-year grants to culturally specific domestic violence programs to develop strategies for enhancing mother child relationships that are informed by both trauma and culture.
 The grant recipients are:

 - Lac du Flambeau Domestic Abuse and Sexual Assault Program, in partnership with Lac du Flambeau Indian Child Welfare, both of the Lac du Flambeau Band of Lake Superior Chippewa Indians.
 Their project will develop ways to establish and maintain collaboration between DV advocates and child protective services in Lac du Flambeau tribe while enhancing culturally-specific service to families.